-subsequent stages per input frame.
-In the first stage, we estimate the articulated 3D pose of the underlying kinematic skeleton.
-To this end, we propose an efficient way to fit the skeletal pose of the skinned template to 2D and 3D joint positions from a state-of-theart CNN-based regressor, to sparse detected face landmarks, and to the foreground silhouette (Sec.
-3.3).
-With this skeleton-deformed mesh and the warped non-rigid displacement of the previous frame as initialization, the second stage captures the surface deformation of the actor using a novel real-time template-to-image non-rigid registration approach (Sec.
-3.4).
-We express non-rigid registration as an optimization problem consisting of a silhouette alignment term, a photometric term, and several regularization terms; the formulation and combination of terms in the energy is geared towards high efficiency at high accuracy despite the monocular ambiguities.
-The different components of our approach are illustrated in Fig. 2.
-In order to achieve real-time performance, we tackle the underlying optimization problems based on dedicated data-parallel GPU optimizers (Sec.
-4).
+first stage, we estimate the articulated 3D pose of the underlying kinematic skeleton.
+To this end, we propose an efficient way to fit the skeletal pose of the skinned template to 2D and 3D joint positions from a state-of-the-art CNN-based regressor to sparse detected face landmarks and to the foreground silhouette (Section 3.3).
+With this skeleton-deformed mesh and the warped nonrigid displacement of the previous frame as initialization, the second stage captures the surface deformation of the actor using a novel real-time template-to-image non-rigid registration approach (Section 3.4).
+We express non-rigid registration as an optimization problem consisting of a silhouette alignment term, a photometric term, and several regularization terms; the formulation and combination of terms in the energy is geared toward high efficiency at high accuracy despite the monocular ambiguities.
+The different components of our approach are illustrated in Figure 2.
+To achieve real-time performance, we tackle the underlying optimization problems based on dedicated data-parallel GPU optimizers (Section 4).
 In the following, we explain all components.